JoannaWangBK/Attention-Based-Aspect-Extraction/README.md

 python preprocess.py
 python word2vec.py
 ```
-respectively in code/ .
-The preprocessed files and trained word embeddings for the speaker domain will be saved in a folder preprocessed_data/speaker
+respectively in code/  The preprocessed files for the speaker domain will be saved in a folder preprocessed_data/speaker

 ## Train
 Under code/ and type the following command for training: